minj131/Hokka-Hokka-Website/README.md

 # hokka-hokka

-Website project for hokka-hokka restaurant.
+Freelance project for a restaurant.
+Uses a basic web stack with a simple PHPMailer.

-<a href="http://www.restauranthokka.com/"> Live Website </a>
+Probably deprecated at this point.